 Oh, yeah.
 Completely.
 The most expensive time spent is when you’re on set.
 I would love to do all practical effects, but there’s just some shit you can’t pull of.
 You can’t pull off the fire extinguisher gag practically.
 Some of that stuff CG enables you to do it.
 When it comes to the squib work and gun work it’s a lot of time.
 If a gun doesn’t go off right it takes twenty minutes to redo it.
 If the squib goes bad you gotta clean it up, take it off the walls, and reapply the squibs.
 That’s another thirty to forty minutes of time.
 It’s much easier to have one actor point the gun and just having the zombie fall down.
 You paint in the flash, you paint in the splat and that just enables you to get off the set faster.
 Whenever possible we used real squibs.
 You can tell the difference and it’s more interactive.
 You see the dust flying and it feels more well.

-Yeah and we tried to mix it up too, even in the editing.
+We tried to mix it up too, even in the editing.
 We’d do a couple of low ball ones and a few more that are a bit more solid.
 Sometimes, you just can’t control that stuff.

 You’ve also gone into digital filmmaking now with both Survival and Diary.
 Why’d you make the change?